Let me ask you a question:

 Underlining doesn’t work

-Sönke Ahrens wrote a terrific book titled How to Take Smart Notes (affiliate link) for “Students, Academics, and Nonfiction Book Writers.”
+Sönke Ahrens wrote a terrific book titled How to Take Smart Notes for “Students, Academics, and Nonfiction Book Writers.”
 The tool at the core of the book is the Zettelkasten, which is German for “slip-box”— a helpful note-taking method invented by Niklas Luhmann.

 Luhmann was a prolific German sociologist who wrote more than 70 books and nearly 400 articles.
 He invented a way to think through writing, relying on rigorous and systematic note-taking.
 He’d write ideas on small index cards, number them, and file them in a drawer.